SNR-Tech-Bytes/HA-Weather-Dashboard/README.md

   packages: !include_dir_named packages
 ```

-Then drop `weather-alert-package.yaml` into a `homeassistant/packages/` folder and restart HA (or reload Template Entities + Automations from Developer Tools → YAML).
+Then drop `weather-alert-package.yaml` into a `homeassistant/packages/` folder and restart HA.
+(Full restart required if you just added the line above, otherwise a YAML reload should suffice)
 Placeholders to fill in before restarting:

 | Placeholder | What it should point to |